Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-cosmos-db.md

 [!INCLUDE [msi-tut-prereqs](../../../includes/active-directory-msi-tut-prereqs.md)]

-- Instale a versão mais recente do [Azure PowerShell](/powershell/azure/install-az-ps)
+- Install the latest version of [Azure PowerShell](/powershell/azure/install-az-ps)

 ## <a name="create-a-cosmos-db-account"></a>Criar uma conta do Cosmos DB